-Job-exploration counseling or career counseling) can include a wide variety of professional activities that help individuals with career-related issues.
-Vocational Rehabilitation (VR) counselors work with youth who seek to explore career options.
-Career counseling is also offered in various settings, including in groups and individually, as well as in person or virtually.
+Job-exploration counseling or career counseling) can include various professional activities that help individuals with career-related issues.
+Vocational Rehabilitation (VR) counselors work with youth seeking career options.
+Career counseling is also offered in various settings, including in groups and individually, in person, or virtually.

 Counseling about exploring job options is intended to foster motivation, consideration of opportunities, and informed decision-making.
-Discussing real-world activities helps to ensure that students recognize the relevance of a high-school education and post-secondary learning to their futures, whether in college or the workplace.
-Job-exploration counseling activities can be done in conjunction with private, for-profit, public, or nonprofit businesses in the community, as well as through web-based resources.
+Discussing real-world activities helps ensure students recognize the relevance of high-school education and post-secondary learning to their futures, whether in college or the workplace.
+Job-exploration counseling activities can be done in conjunction with private, for-profit, public, or nonprofit businesses in the community and through web-based resources.

 Job-exploration counseling may be provided individually or in group settings.
-Services may be provided in school or in the community.
+Services may be provided in school or the community.
 Examples of job exploration may include the following:

-- administering a vocational-interest inventory and discussing the results, - discussing the labor market, - reviewing in-demand industries and occupations, and

-• identifying career pathways of interest to students.
+- administering a vocational-interest inventory and discussing the results, - discussing the labor market, - reviewing in-demand industries and occupations, and - identifying career pathways of interest to students.

-Students may participate in a number of pre-employment-transition services or transition services through VR or education.
+Students may participate in several pre-employment-transition or transition services through VR or education.
 Discussion or counseling on the results of some of these activities can help to identify viable career options or to solidify careers that a student may want to explore further.